-After a candidate has been approved for the award of the degree of Doctor of Philosophy, he or she shall deliver two final copies of the thesis to the University LibraryCollections, one in an unbound form for hard binding and the other in electronic form as a pdf file to be uploaded to the Library website.
+After a candidate has been approved for the award of the degree of Doctor of Philosophy, he or she shall deliver to the University Library Collection an electronic version (as a pdf file) of the final version of the thesis, to be uploaded to the library website.
+A candidate may also deposit a hard-bound copy of their thesis if they so wish.